SixCorePeach/MCAM/README.md

-We will upload our code one by one, due to the file which could not be move and adjust online.
+We will upload our code one by one, due to the file which could not be move and adjust online. if this work could give you some help, please cite:

+@article{cheng2025mcam,
+  title={MCAM: Multimodal Causal Analysis Model for Ego-Vehicle-Level Driving Video Understanding}, author={Cheng, Tongtong and Li, Rongzhen and Xiong, Yixin and Zhang, Tao and Wang, Jing and Liu, Kai}, journal={arXiv preprint arXiv:2507.06072}, year={2025}
+}